Anesthesia provision in the United States: Anesthesiologist Assistants

 Anesthesiologist assistants are advanced non-physician anesthesia providers qualified by graduate medical education and clinical training to work under the direction of an anesthesiologist in developing and implementing the anesthesia care plan.
-The anesthesiologist assistant is a nonphysician anesthesist in the Anesthesia Care Team (ACT) with an identical scope of practice of certified registered nurse anesthetist (CRNA).
+The anesthesiologist assistant is a nonphysician anesthesist in the Anesthesia Care Team (ACT) with a limited scope of practice compared to certified registered nurse anesthetists (CRNAs) as they cannot practice independently of an anesthesiologist.
 Anesthesiologist assistants obtain pre-anesthetic health histories, perform preoperative physical exams, establish non-invasive and invasive monitors, perform all types of intubations and airway management techniques, administer medications/IV fluids/blood products, evaluate and treat life-threatening situations, and execute all forms of anesthesia including the induction, maintenance, emergence and recovery of general, local, sedation and regional anesthetic techniques.

 Anesthesiologist assistants generally work in the hospital setting but can work at any location including pain clinics, dental offices and surgical care centers.
 Anesthesiologist assistants work under the medical direction of physician anesthesiologists in surgical environments such as cardiac surgery, neurosurgery, transplant surgery, and trauma surgery centers.
-The incorporation of anesthesiologist assistants into ACT teams across the country is a dynamic process, and currently there are sixteen states, as well as Washington D.C. and the Veteran's Affairs Medical System.
+The incorporation of anesthesiologist assistants into ACT teams across the country is a dynamic process, and currently there are sixteen states, as well as Washington, D.C., and the Veteran's Affairs Medical System.
 In each of these states, the anesthesiologist assistant falls under the regulatory authority of the State Board of Medicine.